Presidential choices in Wisconsin hold steady in new Marquette Law School Poll results, with Harris at 52% and Trump at 48%

 Property taxes, school funding, and satisfaction with public schools

-Asked which is more important, reducing property taxes or increasing funding for schools, the percentage saying reducing property taxes is more important has increased substantially since 2018, while those saying increasing funding for public schools has declined.
-In the current survey, 56% say reducing property taxes is more important, while 44% say increasing spending on schools is more important.
-In early October 2018, by contrast, 37% said reducing property taxes was more important and 57% said school spending was more important.
-There has been a continued increase in concern about property taxes since 2018, while support for increased spending on public schools has steadily declined.
-Support for school spending rose from early 2013 to its peak in early 2018 before the trend reversed in the second half of 2018.
-The full trend is shown in Table 32.
+Asked which is more important, reducing property taxes or increasing funding for schools, the percentage saying reducing property taxes is more important has increased substantially since 2018, while the percentage of those placing more importance on increasing funding for public schools has declined.
+In the current survey, 55% say reducing property taxes is more important, while 44% say increasing spending on schools is more important.
+In early October 2018, by contrast, 37% said reducing property taxes was more important, and 57% said school spending was more important.
+The full trend is shown in Table 36.

 Among registered voters